Zanderwohl/Chunks/src/com/zanderwohl/Generator/README.md

 can be completed later, when the populate() method is called, which is only called when all the surrounding Volumes have also been generated, and will always be called before the user enters them.

+Each generator should must also provide a ground(int x, int z) method.
+This returns only where the ground level would be as an integer, without details.
+This way, the output from this method can be combined with other terrain generators to make more complex terrain.

 ## Simplex

 A basic terrain where the height is taken from a 2D Simplex.